zachncurry/zachncurry/README.md

 ### I'm Zach, a Network and Security Engineer based in Tampa, Florida.

-- 🔭 I’m thinking about working on ...
-    - Multi-Node Honeypot Orchestrator & Sigma Rule Generator/ Mini-SIEM (Security Information and Event Management) Ingestion Pipeline
-        - Goal: Generate real time threat intelligence to detect new tools and techniques generating compensating Sigma rules
-        - Client Benefits:
-            - Zero Production Footprint: The honeypot architecture is entirely decoupled from client operational network.
-It contains zero client data, hosts no corporate assets, and shares no authentication pathways with your active environment.
-            - Safe-Zone Engagement: Threat actors are seamlessly diverted into an isolated "digital sandbox."
-This allows us to observe, document, and study active attack methodologies in real time without risking data integrity, compliance posture, or business continuity.
-            - Proactive Defenses, Zero Friction: Your organization receives all the strategic benefits of advanced, real-time threat intelligence such as custom, localized detection rules, with absolutely zero operational risk.
-        - Tools: Wazuh, GNS3, Cowrie🐝, OpenSecOps - SOAR
-        - Key Features:
-            - Concurrent Multi-Honeypot Orchestration: Deploy and manage multiple, geographically or logically distinct decoy nodes simultaneously to isolate and triangulate coordinated campaigns.
-            - Real Time TPP Profiling: Log and document attacker tools, tactics, and procedures (TTPs) aligned with the MITRE ATT&CK framework.
-            - Automated Threat Intelligence: Aggregate live telemetry to build dynamic adversary profiles and behavioral history.
-            - Dynamic Sigma Rule Genreation: Translate captured attack methodologies directly into production ready Sigma rules to update Client SIEM/EDR defenses instantly.

-        - High Level Architecture
-            - The Trap: An attacker enters through a GSN3 virtual gateaway and targets one of multiple Cowrie nodes
-            - The Collection: Cowrie traps the session, loggin shell execution, source data, and malware hashes
-            - The Transport: The Wazuh agent captures these local JSON logs and streams them to the Central Wazuh Manager
-            - The Trigger & Orchestration: Wazuh detects a high severity incident and drops an alert event.
-OpenSecOps ingest the finding via a GSN3 bridge via AWS API Gateway/SQS Queue
-            - The Action (Sigma Generation): OpenSecOps triggers a pipeline (like a serverless script) to extract the attacker's specific TTPs from the log and auto-generates a structured Sigma rule, ready for defense
-    - Building out a Cybersecurity Connector Suite built with Python, Go, Kafka, and GraphQL with a Polygolt Persistence Model (Relational & Telemetry DB) using a cloud native infrastructure (Neptune + TimescaleDB + Kafka) however, this is a very large scale project and it already exist in Cisco Cloud Control, ReliaQuest GreyMatter, DataDog, and others
 - 🌱 I’m currently learning ...
 [Cisco DevNet Associate](https://www.cisco.com/site/us/en/learn/training-certifications/certifications/automation/ccna-automation/index.html)
 - 👯 I’m looking to collaborate on ...
 Cybersercurity Concepts & Cryptography Methods
 - 🤔 I’m looking for help with ...
 Collaboration opportunities